 References

-Ulli Beier (1968), Contemporary Arts of Africa.
+Beier, U. (1968), Contemporary Arts of Africa.
 London: Praeger

-Ulli Beier (1975), The Return of the Gods,: The Sacred Art of Susanne Wenger.
+Beier, U. (1975), The Return of the Gods,: The Sacred Art of Susanne Wenger.
 Cambridge: University Press

-Peter Probst (2011), Osogbo and the Art of Heritage.
+Probst, P. (2011), Osogbo and the Art of Heritage.
 Monuments, Deities, and Money.
 Bloomington: Indiana University Press

-Peter Probst (2013), From Iconoclasm to Heritage.
+Probst, P. (2013), From Iconoclasm to Heritage.
 The Osogbo Art Movement and the Dynamics of Modernism in Nigeria.
 A Companion of Modern African Art, Edited by Gitti Salami and Monica Visona.
 Malden, MA: Wiley Blackwell

-Susanne Wenger (1977), The Timeless Mind of the Sacred: Its Manifestations in the Osun Grove.
+Wenger, S. (1977), The Timeless Mind of the Sacred: Its Manifestations in the Osun Grove.
 Ibadan: Institute of African Studies